 Yet, they somehow seemed the most alien, in the sense of the ‘most sci-fi’.
 Something to it feels like it’s straight out of the old space alien landing movies.
 I wouldn’t bat an eyelash if a UFO were to land here.

 At >4000m ASL, its entire surroundings were almost completely bare.
 But astonishingly, there was life up here, and I don’t mean the grass clumps.
 A tiny bird flitted about on the ground amongst the rocks and onto the path.

 You can get altitude sickness in the altiplano

-It was halfway around Miscanti that I realised I was experiencing altitude sickness.
+I was halfway around Miscanti before I realised I was experiencing altitude sickness.
 The headache had not only gotten worse, but my heart was also working a lot harder.
 I was beginning to doubt that I could remain conscious.

 I had not really thought much about altitude, because I felt so much better after my nap the previous day.
 Besides, I had been up to 4000m ASL before, and hadn’t really needed my altitude sickness pills then.

 However, there by the teal-blue lake, I belatedly realised an important distinction.
 In Annapurna, I ascended from ~2000m to 4000 over seven days of acclimatisation.
 Here, I had just done the same ascent in a van in less than half a day.
 Not to mention, in an arid landscape too.
 My Nepali guide Devi had constantly nagged me about hydration, since it supposedly protects against altitude sickness.

 The van was far away at this point.
 Inconveniently, I was exactly halfway along the walk.
 Whether I turned back or continued to Miñiques, it would be the same distance.
 Rachel doubled back to see why I lagged, and I managed to tell her the problem.
 Not that she could do anything about it; but at least if I passed out, someone knows.